 Finally, biometrics are an excellent way to prevent fraud.
 The average fraud rates for selfie and video checks in 2021 were 1.54% and 0.17% respectively, compared to 5.9% for document fraud, as outlined in our Identity Fraud Report 2022.

-Digital identity verification service: what to look for in a provider
+What to look for in a digital identity verification service provider

 The process of establishing identity becomes much more difficult in the digital world than it is in the physical.
 In the real world, people present an identity document or another form of documentation, and the person reviewing can do a direct, in-person comparison.